radio-aktywne/.github/README.md

 ## 💡 About

-This is a special repository that contains some configuration files for the [`radio-aktywne`](https://github.com/radio-aktywne) organization on GitHub.
+`.github` is a special repository that contains some configuration files for the [`radio-aktywne`](https://github.com/radio-aktywne) organization on GitHub.